openannotation/annotator/doc/module-development.rst

 .. function:: annotationDeleted(annotation)

-   Called when an annotation has been deleted.
+   Called when an annotation is deleted.

    :param Object annotation: The annotation object.